PietsHost/nextcloud-Update-Script/README.md

 # Directories - change the following lines to suit your needs
 html=/var/www/html		# root html directory
-backup=$html/backup_`date +"%Y%m%d"`		# name of the backup folder, which will be created ncpath=$html/nextcloud1	# name of your subfolder in root html directory, where your nextcloud installation is located email="example@domain.com"	# will be used for sending emails, if upgrade was successfull htuser='apache'  		 # Webserver-User (CentOS: apache, suseLinux: wwwrun, etc..) htgroup='apache' 		 # Webserver-Group (CentOS: apache, suseLinux: www, etc...)
+backup=$html/backup_`date +"%Y%m%d"`		# name of the backup folder, which will be created ncpath=$html/nextcloud1	# name of subfolder in html directory, where your nextcloud installation is located email="example@domain.com"	# will be used for sending emails, if upgrade was successfull htuser='apache'  		 # Webserver-User (CentOS: apache, suseLinux: wwwrun, etc..) htgroup='apache' 		 # Webserver-Group (CentOS: apache, suseLinux: www, etc...)